Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

 They will have health and they are considered to be armorless.

 **Unfriendly Animals**
 * Wolf - 8 Hit Point - Damage 200 Hit Points
 * Snake - 4 Hit Point - Damage 100 Hit Points - Getting poisoned with 20% chance
 * Bear - 20 Hit Point - Damage 400 Hit Points
+* Wasp - 4 Hit Point - Damage 50 Hit Points
+* Spider
+* Scorpion

 **Neutral Animals**
 * Bee - They cannot be cultivated or killed.
 From their hive, bee wax and honey can be gathered.
 * Rabbit - 2 Hit Point - Don't fight back.
 * Turtle - 1 Hit Point - Don't fight back.

 ---